sudomane/cv-gpu-object-detection/README.md

 ## Building C++ code

-This project requires OpenCV, and must be installed on your system to build the source code.
+This project requires OpenCV and CUDA, and must be installed on your system to build the source code.

 To build the source code:
 ```bash